wp-plugins/circupress/readme.txt

 === CircuPress ===
 Contributors: cadamsmall, douglaskarr
-Tags: email, subscription, newsletter, email marketing, e-mail, e-mail marketing Donate link: http://www.circupress.com/
+Tags: email, subscription, newsletter, email marketing, e-mail, e-mail marketing, newsletters, deliverability, email service, email service provider, esp, newsletter service
+Donate link: http://www.circupress.com/
 Requires at least: 3.5.0
-Tested up to: 3.9
+Tested up to: 4.0
 Stable tag: 1.20
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CircuPress is a subscription service offering email marketing, email reporting and automated daily and weekly digests directly from WordPress.
+CircuPress is a subscription service offering email marketing, email reporting and automated daily and weekly digests directly from your WordPress dashboard.
+Try it for free.

 == Description ==

 [CircuPress](http://www.circupress.com/?utm_source=plugin-readme&utm_medium=description&utm_campaign=1.0) is the only **email service provider** developed specifically for WordPress, designed and built by [Digital Home Info](http://www.digitalhomeinfo.com/) and [DK New Media](http://www.dknewmedia.com/).
 Manage subscribers and send compliant emails directly from your WordPress administrative panel.
+We send the emails from our mail servers to ensure you get reliable, fast and optimal delivery to your subscribers.

 [vimeo http://vimeo.com/84545408]